NeoGeographyToolkit/StereoPipelineTest/README.txt

 ~/.local/bin (on Linux) or in ~/Library/Python/2.x/bin (on OSX).
 In either case, the install directory needs to be added to the path.

+== Usage and example ==

 Usage: pytest -n <num cpu> -q -s -r a --tb=no --config <settings file> > report.txt

 Here, <num cpu> is how many processes to use.

 The files conftest.py and test_run.py control the behavior of pytest.

+Example for how to run a single test:

+Change to the directory StereoPipelineTest.
+Run:

+   source ~/projects/BinaryBuilder/auto_build/utils.sh

+(Use above your path to BinaryBuilder.)
+This will set the path to pytest.

+Run:

+    pytest --timeout=14400 -n 4 -q -s -r a --tb=no --config release_lunokhod1.conf -k ssCSM_SAR

+== More details ==

-A sample settings file is provided, named 'pfe.conf'.
+A sample settings file is provided, named 'release_lunokhod1.conf'.
 This file has:

 1. The tests to run (wildcard expressions are accepted).
 2. The machines to distribute the runs across (they must be accessible